OUR ARCHBISHOP

 Read Archbishop’s latest statements, homilies, op-eds, videos, memos, and more.

-Statement by Archbishop Salvatore J. Cordileone on the passing of Senator Dianne Feinstein
+Statement from Archbishop Salvatore J. Cordileone on the election of Pope Leo XIV

 The coat of arms